BA Honours in Anthropology with Co-operative Education

 Admission to Honours

-Honours programs in Anthropology, Archaeology and Development Studies offer senior students the opportunity to participate in more inquiry-based studies than those undertaken by Majors.
+Honours programs in Anthropology, Archaeology and Global Development Studies offer senior students the opportunity to participate in more inquiry-based studies than those undertaken by Majors.
 Entrance occurs after completion of at least 75 units.
 The Anthropology and Archaeology Honours programs both permit students to select either an Honours BA, or an Honours BSc.